 Award-winning, five star, Norwegian log cabins beautifully set in the centre of South Winchester Golf Club.

-This Grade II listed building offers 22 well appointed en-suite bedrooms.
+This Grade II listed building offers 22 well appointed en-suite bedrooms and private function rooms.

 The unique Watercress Lodges & Campsite is a fantastic new self-catering holiday retreat overlooking the South Downs.